-

 Chairs: Gabe Casanova, Advanced Resources International; Jason vanderKooi, Battelle

-Presentations will address key learnings from operating projects such as Decatur, Quest, Snohvit, Gorgon and others.
+Presentations will address key learnings from operating projects.
 Discussions will be on real world examples of operations and expand on lessons learned by observations and examples of corrosion avoidance or remediation over the lifespan of the projects.

 -